qwshen/spark-flight-connector/docs/tutorial.md

    dremio start
    ```

 7. In a browser, browse to http://127.0.0.1:9047 to open the Dremio Web Console.
-It is required to create an admin user the first time:
+If this is your first time, you are required to create an admin user:
    - User-Name: test
    - Password: Password@123

-8. Open the SQL Runner on the Dremio Web UI, and run the following sql statement to make sure all iceberg entries are set correctly:
+8. Open the SQL Runner on the Dremio Web UI, and run the following query to make sure all iceberg entries are set correctly:
    ```roomsql
    SELECT name, bool_val, num_val FROM sys.options WHERE name like '%iceberg%'
    ```